 Sneaker Meets Strappy Sandal: Evolve 'Zen' Sandal

 Though Toms is more widely known for its canvas alpargata-style flats, reviewers are raving about how comfortable and versatile (and compliment-worthy) this heeled sandal from the brand is.
 The upper comes in leather and suede and the three-inch heel is thick enough to ensure a steady step.
 Plus, there are eight colorways in case you want a pair to coordinate with every possible outfit this summer.

 Sporty Support: Chaco Z/Cloud X2 Sandal

 It’s practically a fact in the outdoor enthusiast community that Chaco makes some of the most comfortable hiking sandals available and the Z/Cloud series is designed specifically for travelers.
 The adjustable strap system will keep your foot securely fastened to the podiatrist-certified footbed, which has cushioning that measures up to the shoe’s name.

 To buy: nordstrom.com, $110

 Like Dr. Sutera mentioned, Vionic works with podiatrists throughout its shoe development process, but its collections rarely look orthopedic.
 This platform style packs in a ton of comfort features like deep heel cups, contoured footbeds, and an adjustable ankle strap.
-Plus, the rubber sawtooth outsole will give you extra grip when exploring on trickier terrains.
+Plus, the rubber sawtooth outsole will give you extra grip.

 To buy: vionicshoes.com, $130